winglang/polycons/README.md

 Consider this the L4 Construct

+## Current Repo Organization

+This branch is currently muddling together multiple concepts that do not normally belong together:

+polycons (/src root)
+standard library (/src/std)
+factory implementations (local nodejs currently) (/src/providers)

+This is done currently to be able to do some e2e experiments.
+This repo should end up only being very abstract, with some interfaces and base abstract classes

 ## Mark's Notes

 Current attempts are trying to keep the "constructor pattern" that all CDKs do.
 This is difficult, as `new Whatever()` doesn't make sense when `Whatever` doesn't have a default concrete class of its own.